Iotic-Labs/nyx-sdk/README.sdk.md

 - Your virtual environment is activated.
 - All required dependencies are installed.
 - Environment variables are set correctly.
-- If an issue persists, check the Issues section on github
+- If an issue persists, check the Issues section on GitHub

 For further assistance:
 - Refer to the [project documentation](https://nyx-sdk.readthedocs.io/en/stable)